voodoo12345/credits-docs/source/blockchain_details.rst

 Credits Core consensus
 ----------------------

-Credits Core consensus is a leaderless two phase commit algorithm with variable :ref:`voting power <dlt-consensus-voting-power>`.
+Credits Core consensus is a leaderless two-phase commit algorithm with variable :ref:`voting power <dlt-consensus-voting-power>`.

-This means that each and every DLT network participant is equal in it's rights to gather transactions from the unconfirmed transactions pool and form a block, and they are free to vote on the blocks that make the most sense according to current block validation rules.
-Also votes may have different weights though according to voting power distribution for a given network.
+This means that each and every DLT network participant is equal in its rights to gather transactions from the unconfirmed transactions pool and form a block, and they are free to vote on the blocks that make the most sense according to current block validation rules.
+Also, votes may have different weights though according to voting power distribution for a given network.